mightymaxworks/pickleplus/replit.md

 User wants System B (3 points win, 1 point loss) to be standardized across all components.
 User wants UDF best practices to be enforced via `UNIFIED_DEVELOPMENT_FRAMEWORK_BEST_PRACTICES.md`.
 User wants component consolidation and alignment to the single algorithm reference.
+User wants systematic prevention of algorithm calculation errors through official utilities and validation.
+User wants all point calculations to use `shared/utils/algorithmValidation.ts` and `shared/utils/matchPointsCalculator.ts`.
 User wants age group standardization to `Pro, Open (19+), U19, 35+, 50+, 60+, 70+` with cross-category eligibility where U19 players can also compete in Open category.
 User wants cross-gender matches to award points to respective singles/age group rankings with bonuses (1.15x women <1000 points, 1.075x mixed teams <1000 points).
 User wants Match Card Ranking Display to show the highest category ranking for each player with enhanced MatchScoreCard component displaying "#[value] [category]" format.